-Yesterday would have been my lovely Nanny’s 94th birthday.
-Nanny passed on recently, and I wanted to celebrate her life, her birthday and her contribution to midwifery by re-sharing an article that she and I co-authored in her 80th year; And That Was That, which tells the stories of her four homebirths, in her words.
+I was very close to my grandmother, who passed on a few years ago, and she and I once co-authored an article about her birth stories.
+I wanted to celebrate her life, her birthday and her contribution to midwifery by re-sharing this article, which we wrote in her 80th year; And That Was That, which tells the stories of her four homebirths, in her words.
 The picture on this post was our author photo for the article.

-She was so proud of this article that, only a few hours after I handed her a copy of the journal that it had just been published in, along with 20 photocopies, she called to tell me she could do with more copies when I had a moment.
+She was so proud of this article that, only a few hours after I handed her a copy of the journal that it had just been published in, along with 20 photocopies of the article itself, she phoned to tell me she could do with more copies when I had a moment.
 I was a bit surprised that she had got through them so quickly, but it turned out that she had spent all morning handing them out.
 Not only were all of her neighbours awarded their own copy, but so were the postman, the butcher and the lady in the local newsagents…

 If you haven’t yet sat your grandmother down with a glass of sherry and asked her to tell you her birth stories in the presence of a tape/voice recorder, I’d like to urge you to do it at the earliest possible opportunity.

 And That Was That!

 In her eightieth year, I decided it was about time I documented my own grandmother’s experiences and birth stories.
 Born in England in 1920, she spent most of her adult life living and working on an isolated farm in the Norfolk countryside with my Grandad, who sadly died in 1989.
 As well as having four daughters of her own, she and the other women in her village used to help the local midwife at each other’s births.
 My sister and I spent a Sunday afternoon ‘interviewing’ Nanny.
 The following words are her own, with clarifying comments in italics.